 The GX-30 Havok is an “Open Source” mapping drone designed for super crisp images, ease of use and long endurance.
 We say “Open Source” as the flight controller software, camera software and ground station software are all available to download at no cost.
-As well, for those who like to hack a bit of code, the source code can be downloaded as well.
+As well, for those who like to hack a bit of code, the source code can also be downloaded.

 The popularity of Aerial Mapping has increased over the last couple of years with access to low cost reliable flight controller hardware and software.
 While there are a number of off-the-shelf solutions available, their high costs and rigid processors present a barrier to those who wish to experiment with the technology.
 Australian Droid and Robot present the GX-30 Havok as an open source, experimental drone which makes aerial mapping accessible to everyone.